 If you’ve been paying attention, you will know cord cutting is all the rage around the world.
-Cable television companies are losing subscribers at a rate never seen before in history.
+Cable television companies are losing subscribers at a rate never seen before in history—and it has nothing to do with illegal services like Popcorn Time.

 The growing popularity of apps such as Plex and Kodi, combined with the affordability of Netflix and Hulu, has made it easy than ever for users to watch locally-saved video and on-demand TV shows and movies.
 People’s reliance on traditional TV for their entertainment needs has never been lower.